-If this is your only hard disk or the one that has Windows XP, Vista or 7 installed on, you'll see a warning that the disk cannot be checked right now.
-This happens because many files are in use and cannot be checked while Windows is running.
+If this is your only hard disk partition/volume or the one that has Windows installed on, you'll see a warning that the disk/drive cannot be checked or repaired while it's in use.
+This happens because many files are locked and cannot be tested while Windows is running.

 In Windows XP, click Yes to schedule a disk check for the next restart.

 In Windows Vista and 7, click Schedule disk check.

 In Windows 8/8.1 and 10, click Restart and repair now.

 Restart your computer now to let the check run.